jglick/wfdev/outline.md

     * never, once, or many times
     * in parallel
     * whether or not previous steps failed
+* metadata about what steps a _job_ runs is not reliably available
+    * only what steps a _build_ did run in the past (incl. actual args)

 ## Durability & asynchronous activity